Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Introduction

-\paragraph{Organization} The rest of this paper is organized as follows.
-In Section 2, we provide an overview of the notation used throughout the paper and present the necessary preliminary concepts related to nonsmooth analysis and differential inclusion.
-In Section 3, we present a general framework for establishing the stochastic algorithms by relating it with the differential inclusion.
-In Section 4, we focus on the analysis of the convergence properties of our proposed framework \eqref{Eq_Framework}, and demonstrate how several prominent SGD-type methods can be unified within our framework \eqref{Eq_Framework}.
-The convergence properties of SGD-type methods for minimizing an objective function $f$ in a finite-sum formulation are discussed in Section 5.
-In Section 6, we present the results of our numerical experiments that investigate the performance of our proposed SGD-type methods for training nonsmooth neural networks, with both single-timescale and two-timescale stepsizes.
+The rest of this paper is organized as follows.
+In Section 2, we provide an overview of the notation used throughout the paper and present key concepts related to nonsmooth analysis and differential inclusion.
+In Section 3, we present a general framework for establishing the global stability of subgradient methods.
+Section 4 focuses on the convergence properties of our proposed scheme \eqref{Eq_Framework}, in the aspect of its global stability, global convergence, and avoidance of spurious stationary points introduced by the conservative field.
+Moreover, Section 5 extends these results to the Adam-family methods in \eqref{Eq_Framework_ADAM}.
 Finally, we conclude the paper in the last section.